piecepackr/piecepackr/README.rst

 crown_and_anchor
 ~~~~~~~~~~~~~~~~

 Build a demo `"Crown and anchor" piecepack pdf <https://www.dropbox.com/s/pir2aau09yl11h5/crown_and_anchor_demo.pdf?dl=0>`_.  `"Crown and anchor" <https://en.wikipedia.org/wiki/Crown_and_Anchor>`_ is a classic public domain dice game that uses the following six suits: ♥,♦,♣,♠,♚,⚓.
-These six suits were also used by the `"Empire Deck" <https://boardgamegeek.com/boardgame/24869/empire-deck>`_ of palying cards.
-Jonathan C. Dietrich classic `JCD Piecepack <http://www.piecepack.org/JCD.html>`_ replaced the Fleur-de-lis (Arms) with Anchors to allow compatibility with these suits.
+These six suits were also used by the `"Empire Deck" <https://boardgamegeek.com/boardgame/24869/empire-deck>`_ of playing cards.
+Jonathan C. Dietrich's classic `JCD Piecepack <http://www.piecepack.org/JCD.html>`_ replaced the Fleur-de-lis (Arms) with Anchors to allow compatibility with these suits.
 This demo builds two six-suited piecepack decks using the Crown and anchor suits (one in a classic red/black and another multicolored) and four four-suited piecepack decks using the JCD piecepack suits (one monoscale, one red/black, one classic multicolored, and one in an alternative multicolored scheme).

 default
 ~~~~~~~

 Build a demo `"default" piecepack pdf <https://www.dropbox.com/s/7k1nrhc0sgwm0e3/default_demo.pdf?dl=0>`_.
 This is the default type of piecepack built by this software if the user does no configuration (except configure for the use of the "Noto Sans" family of fonts).
+It currently builds a 4-suited piecepack using multicolored french-suits.

 dual
 ~~~~

-Build a demo `"dual piecepacks" pdf <https://www.dropbox.com/s/iezcku9rktvuk6r/dual_demo.pdf?dl=0>`_ which includes the six piecepacks in the `"dual piecepacks" <http://www.ludism.org/ppwiki/DualPiecepacks>`_ proof-of-concept.
+Build a demo `"dual piecepacks" pdf <https://www.dropbox.com/s/iezcku9rktvuk6r/dual_demo.pdf?dl=0>`_ which includes the six piecepacks in the `"dual piecepacks" <http://www.ludism.org/ppwiki/DualPiecepacks>`_ proof-of-concept: one piecepack-suited piecepack, one latin-suited piecepack (inverted color scheme), two french-suited piecepacks (one dark color scheme, one light color scheme), and two swiss-suited piecepacks (one dark grayscale color scheme, one light grayscale color scheme).

 orthodox
 ~~~~~~~~